maximbilan/iOS-MapKit-Tutorial/README.md

 ![alt tag](https://raw.github.com/maximbilan/iOS-MapKit-Tutorial/master/images/6.png)

-Now I will tell how to do simple search.
+Now I will tell how to do a simple search.

 First of all you need to add <i><a href="https://developer.apple.com/library/tvos/documentation/UIKit/Reference/UISearchBarDelegate_Protocol/index.html">UISearchBarDelegate</a></i> to your <i>UIViewController</i>.
 The <i><a href="https://developer.apple.com/library/tvos/documentation/UIKit/Reference/UISearchBarDelegate_Protocol/index.html">UISearchBarDelegate</a></i> protocol defines the optional methods you implement to make a <i><a href="https://developer.apple.com/library/tvos/documentation/UIKit/Reference/UISearchBar_Class/index.html#//apple_ref/occ/cl/UISearchBar">UISearchBar</a></i> control functional.
 A <i><a href="https://developer.apple.com/library/tvos/documentation/UIKit/Reference/UISearchBar_Class/index.html#//apple_ref/occ/cl/UISearchBar">UISearchBar</a></i> object provides the user interface for a search field on a bar, but it’s the application’s responsibility to implement the actions when buttons are tapped.
 At a minimum, the delegate needs to perform the actual search when text is entered in the text field.